VidProM: A Million-scale Real Prompt-Gallery Dataset for Text-to-Video Diffusion Models: The Necessity of Introducing

 \textbf{Finally,} as shown in Fig. \ref{Fig: combine} (c) and Fig. \ref{Fig: WizMap_V_D}, the prompts from our \dsnameM~ dataset and DiffusionDB exhibit \textbf{different distributions}.
 We use the text-embedding-3-large model to re-extract the features of the prompts in DiffusionDB.
 For visualizing with t-SNE \cite{JMLR:v9:vandermaaten08a}, we randomly select $10,000$ prompt features from both our \dsnameM~ dataset and DiffusionDB, respectively.
 We find that these prompts have significantly different distributions and are nearly linearly separable.
 Beyond the traditional t-SNE \cite{JMLR:v9:vandermaaten08a}, we use a recent method, WizMap \cite{wangWizMapScalableInteractive2023}, to analyze the topics preferred by people using all prompts from our \dsnameM~ and DiffusionDB.
 WizMap \cite{wangWizMapScalableInteractive2023} is a visualization tool to navigate and interpret large-scale embedding spaces with ease.
 From the visualization results shown in Fig. \ref{Fig: WizMap_V_D}, we conclude that, \textbf{despite some overlaps, there are distinct differences in their interests.} For example, both groups are interested in topics like cars, food, and cute animals.
 However, text-to-image users tend to focus on generating art paintings, whereas text-to-video users show little interest in this area.
 Instead, text-to-video users are more inclined to create general human activities, such as walking, which are rarely produced by text-to-image users.

 \begin{abox} \looseness -1 \textbf{Takeaway:} The significant difference in semantics between text-to-image prompts and our text-to-video prompts indicates the need to collect a new dataset of prompts specifically for video generation.
-By analyzing prompt usage distribution, future researchers can design generative models to better cater to popular prompt words and topics. \end{abox}
+By analyzing prompt usage distribution, future researchers can design generative models to better cater to popular topics in prompts. \end{abox}